Sept. 8, 2020

 - Essential healthcare workers such as those that work for hospice, lab, x-ray, pharmacy or home health will be able to work with residents on a case by case basis and will be subjected to health screening upon entry.

 - There will be no outings until further notice.

-- Transportation will be available for essential medical treatments.
+- Transportation will be available for essential medical treatments and groceries.

 - Care Conferences with residents and families will be by phone until further notice.

 - All new admissions or readmissions in Maplewood Health Center are given private accommodations for their initial 14 days and monitored for symptoms.

 - Wesley Park residents are asked to complete a health screening upon return from any outside appointment or outing.